prisma-collective/docs/docs/Context & Narrative/Stakeholders and Growth Strategy.md

 Each ALJ also generates content: videos, interviews, call recordings, wikis, art works.
 This content is curated by the [[hubs]] to publish case-studies of the process.

-These case studies are developmental learning journeys: each with levels of depth.
+These case studies are developmental learning accounts: each with levels of depth.
 Our [[Core Value-Adding Process and Business Model|business model]] centres around the subscription to these journeys to access the depth.
-Each event is a catalyst for the ongoing *storying* of the work, making the subscription model appropriate.
-Communities of place are the owners of these learning journeys and the primary recipients of subscription fees.
+Each event is a catalyst for the ongoing *storying* of the work, ongoing learning and action, evolving thinking, making the subscription model appropriate.
+Communities of place own these learning accounts and are the primary recipients of subscription fees.

 Over time, using these ALJs as the innovation engine we will build out [[action-learning infrastructure]]: distributed means of participating in and building capacity around action-learning journeys.
 This is to work towards a platform where these events organise themselves and people work in a distributed manner on bioregional transition pathways.
 All capacities and resourcing is organised and accounted for in a decentralised manner by leveraging these underlying patterns we're working on.

 ![[concept_ordering 1.png]]

 # Roadmap

+In summary, although each order is, to some extent, active simultaneously, we are focussing on the orders of system actualisation sequentially, in the following years:

+1. Case studies: 2025+
+2. Incubation: 2026-2028+
+3. Ecosystem: 2028-2030+
 ## Case-studies as Developmental Accounts
 In order to on-board [[hubs]] into self-organising and self-[[publishing]] capacity, prisma is first manually organising and facilitating several [[action-learning journeys]] to build internal capabilities for effective distributed system design.